microsoft/PowerPlatformConnectors/certified-connectors/PIPware KPIs/README.md

 ## Pre-requisites
 You will need the following to proceed:
-* A Power Automate plan
+* A Power Platform premium plan
 * The Power platform CLI tools (paconn)
 * An activated login to a PIPware instance for testing purposes
 * Your user account's API key for testing purposes